 Now select a red to green color ramp.
 The higher values which represent more suitable sites should be green and the lower values should be red.
 If they are not, then click on the Symbol column in the table and select Flip Symbols.
 This will reverse the order of colors.
+The symbology table should look like to colors.
 The symbology table should look like the one displayed here.